Table of Contents

 Use Power Query to remove duplicates, apply filters, and rename technical fields for clarity.

-Challenges with GA4 Connector in Power BI:
+What Are the Challenges with the GA4 Connector in Power BI?

 Although the platform natively supports GA4, the current connector (still in beta) presents limitations: